rwxrob/notes/My home lab/Upgrade Kubernetes cluster with Kubespray.md

 5. Study the new version to determine changes—especially to core components
 ## Tips and caveats

+- Kubespray cannot be used to regress a version.
 - Kubespray *only* supports upgrading one minor version at a time.
 - Kubernetes and Kubespray versions have nothing to do with one another.
-- Kubespray major and minor releases are bound to a given `kube_version`.
+- Kubespray minor versions are triggered from *any* change to k8s or other dependency.
 - Kubespray doesn't follow semantic versioning (every version is "stable").
 - ***Kubespray grabs the latest k8s version unless specified explicitly.***
 - Kubernetes component versions have been removed from Kubespray inventory.
 - Kubespray project uses `master` branch for development.
+- Kubespray Kubernetes version best determined by looking in `Dockerfile` for image.
 ## Versioning

 >    Minor releases can change components' versions, but not the major kube_version.
 Greater kube_version requires a new major or minor release.
 For example, if Kubespray v2.0.0 is bound to kube_version: 1.4.x, calico_version: 0.22.0, etcd_version: 3.0.6, then Kubespray v2.1.0 may be bound to only minor changes to kube_version, like v1.5.1 and any changes to other components, like etcd v4, or calico 1.2.3.
 And Kubespray v3.x.x shall be bound to `kube_version: 2.x.x` respectively.